 The main keywords of our research themes are:

 Remote Sensing (Image processing, gap-filling, data fusion, statistical downscaling, pattern analysis, rainfall measurement and uncertainty quantification, climate change indicators)

 Geostatistics (Multiple-point geostatistics as well as variogram-based geostatistics, training images, model inference, spatial variability, texture synthesis, parallel computing)

 Hydrology (Spatio-temporal rainfall analysis, rainfall-runoff modeling, rainfall measurement, time series analysis, water resources management using Agent-Based Models)

 Hydrogeology (Aquifer heterogeneity, flow and transport modeling, inverse problems, pore-scale models, karst infiltration processes, groundwater usage optimization).

 If you are interested in doing research in an area related to the topics described above, do not hesitate to take contact.
 We regularly welcome external researchers who come to Lausanne to join our group for periods ranging from months to years.
-Switzerland offers a range of scholarship opportunities to support top-ranking students.
+Switzerland offers a range of scholarship opportunities.

-If you have or want to apply for funding to do a PhD at the University of Lausanne, please check out enrollment requirements here: https://www.unil.ch/immat/en/home/menuinst/futurs-doctorants.html.
+You have or want to apply for funding to do a PhD at the University of Lausanne?
+Please check out enrollment requirements here: https://www.unil.ch/immat/en/home/menuinst/futurs-doctorants.html.